How to Shim Door Hinges

 Paper or Thin Cardboard Stock

 Many people prefer this material because it is readily available – even the hinge box is made of it!
+It is simple to cut to size, and can be easily stacked or folded to the desired thickness.

 This material is a perfectly acceptable to use as long as it is for an interior opening that is not fire rated.
 However, it should not be used for exterior openings or anywhere moisture might be present.
 Paper or cardboard should also never be used on a fire-rated opening since it may compromise the rating.